hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

                 Bytes Written=0
 ```

-**Important note**: If you encountered the issue that some of the HBase related Java packages are missing, you can simply copy the following packages from 📁<ins>/opt/mapr/hbase/hbase-{VERSION}/lib/</ins> to 📁<ins>/opt/mapr/hadoop/hadoop-{VERSION}/share/hadoop/common/</ins>.
+**Note**: If you encountered an issue indicating that some of the HBase related Java packages are missing, you can simply copy the following packages from 📁<ins>/opt/mapr/hbase/hbase-{VERSION}/lib/</ins> to 📁<ins>/opt/mapr/hadoop/hadoop-{VERSION}/share/hadoop/common/</ins>.

 * hbase-client-*.jar
 * hbase-server-*.jar